top of page

 The Three Essentials of Lavender

-Mercury - Spirit | Animating Life Force | Volatile Liquid
+Mercury - Vehicle of Spirit | Animating Life Force | Volatile Liquor

 Spirit is represented by the cipher for Mercury, shown here at the right.
 The Mercury cipher is also a picture of the staff of Hermes, the caduceus, itself a combination of two serpents – one white and one red.
 Mercury (Hermes) is a great symbol for spirit.
 As messenger of the Gods, he has the ability to travel between the realms of Gods and people.
 He can ascend to the highest heights, and descend to the lowest lows.
 This is very appropriate because in alchemy, the Spirit of each realm (animal, mineral and vegetable) is the most volatile substance which is taken from a particular thing.
 The spirit unites all things within that realm.
 In the herbal realm, for example, alcohol is the carrier of universal energy and the animating life force.
-We actually get the term alcoholic “spirits” from alchemy, because as alcohol is distilled, it becomes closer to Spirit in its volatile nature.
+We actually get the term alcoholic “spirits” from alchemy, because as alcohol is distilled, it becomes closer to Spirit in its volatile or etheric nature.
 Spirits are created in fermentation, after a plant has ‘given up the ghost’.
 When we drink alcohol we become “spirited”.
 In alchemy we allow a substance to ferment before repeatedly distilling it so that it can be as pure and volatised as possible.

 ☿

-Sulfur - Soul | Personality | Oil
+Sulfur - Vehicle of Soul | Personality | Oil

 Q